seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 Come on, Nerissa; I have work in hand
-That you yet know not of: we’ll see our husbands
+That you yet know not of: we'll see our husbands
 Before they think of us.

 **NERISSA**